guettli/why-i-like-django-and-sap/README.md

 In ABAP you get a short-dump which contains a lot of nice data.
 But you need to consult tcode st22 to see the details.
 On the other hand this dump contains more information than a stacktrace (for example the content of local variables).
 Related: https://stackoverflow.com/questions/53595739/pyrfc-sap-get-stacktrace-of-error-not-just-a-message

+Docs are available in SAP itself via tcode ABAPDOCU.
+In Python/Django you can download the docs as HTML files.
+At least you could in the past.
+I guess today nobody still downloads docs.
+Most developers have a permanent and fast internet connection.